openebs/openebs/contribute/design/1.x/cli_tool/cli_proposal.md

 ---
-title: Easy to use cli for OpenEBS + ( mini test suite + doccumentation)
+title: Easy to use CLI for OpenEBS
 authors:
   - "@vaniisgh"
 creation-date: 2020-05-13